Enforce Microsoft 365 identity for Viva Engage users

-Committed Enforcement: Choose this option if all of your Viva Engage users already have an Azure Active Directory account.
+Committed Enforcement: Choose this option if all of your Viva Engage users have an account in Microsoft Entra ID.

 This change cannot be reversed.
 Your users will no longer be able to sign in using their Viva Engage usernames and passwords.

-Temporary 7-Day Enforcement: Choose this option if you're testing the enforcement of Office 365 identity on your network, and may need to revert it back.
-Once you save this change, a temporary enforcement period of seven days begins, and your users are no longer able to sign in using their Viva Engage usernames and passwords.
-After seven days, your network is automatically committed to Office 365 Identity enforcement.
+Temporary 7-Day Enforcement: Choose this option if you're testing the enforcement of Microsoft 365 identity on your network, and may need to revert it back.
+After you save this change, a temporary enforcement period of seven days begins, and your users can't sign in using their Viva Engage usernames and passwords.
+After seven days, your network is automatically committed to Microsoft 365 identity enforcement.

-Optionally, you can automatically sign out all current users to ensure that everyone using the Viva Engage service has signed in with their Office 365 identities.
+Optionally, you can automatically sign out all current users to ensure that everyone using the Viva Engage service has signed in with their Microsoft 365 identities.
 To sign out all current users, select the Log out all users checkbox.
-If you choose this option, we recommend that you communicate this change to your users by using the following sample email.
+If you choose this option, we recommend that you communicate this change using the following sample email.

 Subject Line: [Action Required] Log back in to Viva Engage

-This email is to let you know that [ORGANIZATION'S NAME] is making changes to the way we all access Viva Engage.
-If you're currently working on Viva Engage, then we may temporarily interrupt you by logging you out.
-It's necessary for us to securely configure Office 365 sign-in for Viva Engage.
+This email is to inform you that [ORGANIZATION'S NAME] is changing the way we access Viva Engage.
+If you're currently working on Viva Engage, we may temporarily interrupt you by signing you out.
+It's necessary for us to securely configure Microsoft 365 sign-in for Viva Engage.

-You can resume your work immediately by logging in to Viva Engage using your Office 365 username and password.
+You can resume your work immediately by signing in to Viva Engage with your Microsoft 365 username and password.

-We've made this change so that you can access all of Office 365 with a single identity.
-If you're unable to sign in using your Office 365 username and password, let your network administrator know.
+We made this change so that you can access all of Microsoft 365 with a single identity.
+If you're unable to sign in using your Microsoft 365 username and password, let your network administrator know.

 If you're ready to start enforcing this setting, select Okay.
 Go to the Security Settings page where the Enforce Office 365 identity in Viva Engage checkbox is now selected.

-You can also select [Start blocking users who don't have Viva Engage licenses](../manage-viva engage-users/manage-viva engage-licenses-in-office-365.md#StartBlocking) to ensure that only users with Viva Engage licenses can login to Viva Engage.
+You can also select Start blocking users who don't have Viva Engage licenses to ensure that only users with Viva Engage licenses sign in to Viva Engage.

 Choose Save to save all your settings on the page.

-Stop enforcing Office 365 identity in Viva Engage
+Stop enforcing Microsoft 365 identity in Viva Engage

-You can only stop enforcing Office 365 identities in Viva Engage when you are in the temporary 7-day enforcement period.
+You can only stop enforcing Microsoft 365 identities in Viva Engage when you're in the temporary 7-day enforcement period.

-When you stop enforcing Office 365 identities in Viva Engage:
+When you stop enforcing Microsoft 365 identities in Viva Engage:

-Any users already logging into Viva Engage with their Office 365 identities are unaffected by this change.
+- Any users already signed into Viva Engage with their Microsoft 365 identities are unaffected by this change.

-To stop enforcing Office 365 identity in Viva Engage
+To stop enforcing Microsoft 365 identity in Viva Engage

 In Viva Engage, go to the Network Admin section, and choose Security Settings.

-In the Security Settings page, go to the Office 365 Identity Enforcement section and clear the Enforce Office 365 identity checkbox.
+In the Security Settings page, go to the Microsoft 365 Identity Enforcement section and clear the Enforce Microsoft 365 identity checkbox.

-You see a confirmation message so you can verify that you're ready to stop enforcing Office 365 identity.
+A confirmation message asks you to verify that you're ready to stop enforcing Microsoft 365 identity.